 This interior room has a window facing the street and is furnished with a double bed, heating unit, desk, and a standalone wardrobe.

-This landlord only accepts students and workers under the age of 30.
+This landlord only accepts students and workers between the ages of 24 and 30.

 Special payment policy.
 See landlord policies.

 Located along Carrer Jonquers, this 7 bedroom, 1 bathroom apartment is in the heart of Barcelona's culture.
 The flat is situated on the border of El Born and Barri Gotic, both of which are known for their historical sites, dining and shopping options, and bars!
 The apartment has 7 rooms for rent and is renovated.
 The flat is modern, but some parts have maintained the beautiful traditional flooring, creating a great contrast.
 With comfort at home and entertainment at your doorsteps, these rooms would be perfect for those who like to stay busy!
 The total area of this property is 140 m2.

 This apartment is located on the 1st floor of a building which is equipped with an elevator.
 It has single electric heating and natural gas water heating.
 You can dry your clothes on racks inside the apartment.
 The price of rent includes electricity, water, gas, wi-fi, and weekly cleaning of the common areas.
 The minimum lease for this apartment is 150 days (5 months).

 The Plaza Catalunya station, with access to various metro, train, and railway lines, is a 7 minute walk.

 Payment method: bank transfer; credit card (after the 1st month, credit card payments incur a 3.5% fee)